input-output-hk/constitution-checker/backend/docs/architecture.md

 ## Components

-Conceptually, we can split the backend service into three main components:
+Conceptually, we can divide the backend service into three main components:

 - **Restful JSON API**: A regular HTTP/JSON interface for exchanging data with clients.
 - **Proposal & Parameters Monitor**: A synchronization mechanism for keeping a cache of all past and current proposals and epoch parameters.